Tnvj/CodeChef-Task/README.md

 - Ensure proper input validation to prevent SQL injection and other security vulnerabilities.

 - Customize and extend functionalities as needed for your specific use case (e.g., additional validation, reporting features, etc.).

-## Authors

-- Replace this section with your information if distributing or sharing modified versions of this script.

-## License

-- This script is provided under [MIT License](https://opensource.org/licenses/MIT) unless stated otherwise.